Introduction

 Chunking Strategies

 Think of it this way: if you ripped a textbook into random pieces, some pieces would have complete explanations and some would be cut off mid-sentence.
 If someone searched for “how does photosynthesis work?” and you handed them a piece that starts with “…the chloroplast.
 In other news, mitosis is…” they wouldn’t get a useful answer.
+That’s what bad chunking does.

 Why overlap matters

-Imagine this is your original text:
+Here’s a concrete example.
+Say this is your original text:

 “The refund policy allows returns within 30 days.
 Items must be in original packaging.
 Refunds are processed within 5 business days.”